Reducing Alcohol Use with Brief Intervention

 |Hepatitis C and Alcohol|

-This tri-fold patient educational brochure highlights the dangers of heavy alcohol use on liver disease, illustrating the risks for developing cirrhosis or failing antiviral therapy.
+A patient handout detailing the dangers of heavy alcohol use for individuals with hepatitis C and illustrating the risks for developing cirrhosis.

 The purpose of this card is to help providers discuss alcohol use with Veterans with hepatitis C. The double-sided card contains tips and reminders: the OARS side discusses motivational interviewing; the FLO side discusses brief interventions.
 This card, with its brief scripts, may be used in conjunction with the HCRC Teaching Guide.
 (Use this card instead of the Motivational Counseling card that was previously available.)